What will I Iearn on the programme?

 Economics modules

-Your academic performance is assessed in both the Corporate Finance as well as the International Investment and Finance course.
+Your academic performance is assessed in both the Corporate finance as well as the International investments and finance course.

-Your academic performance is assessed in both the Introduction to Financial Accounting as well as the Financial Reporting course.
+Your academic performance is assessed the Introduction to financial accounting course.

 Statistics and Econometrics

-Successful completion of the Statistics I, Statistics II and Econometrics I courses.
+Successful completion of the Statistics I, Statistics II and Econometrics courses.

-You choose between assessment in Microeconomics I or Macroeconomics I.
+You choose between assessment in Microeconomics or Macroeconomics.

-Successful completion of the Capital Market Theory course.
+Successful completion of the courses Capital market theory and Advanced corporate finance.

-Interdisciplinary area, required electives (modules 11 and 12)
+Interdisciplinary area, required electives (Compulsory areas 11 to 14)

-You choose subjects equating to at least 20 ECTS credits in the fields of mathematics, computer science, economics, law or public administration which are not part of the basic module.
-This applies especially for subjects in the fields of economics and mathematics.
+You choose subjects equating to at least 14 ECTS credits in the fields of mathematics, computer science, economics, law or public administration.
+In the area of economics and mathematics this should be advanced courses.
 Deviations from this rule are possible for courses in other departments.

-You can find a selection of subjects in the LSF - online course catalogue under “Electives” and then under “Interdisciplinary Subjects”.
+You can find a selection of courses in ZEuS under “Elective courses”.
 If you want to choose a different course, please submit an application to the standing examination committee, justifying how and why the topic fits in with the study programme.

 You will complete two seminars, one of which forms the basis for your bachelor's thesis.
 Please take note of the currently valid bachelor's thesis and seminar rules.